 So bright and early on our last day we appear at the house and mystify the chickens by instead of letting them out as usual, bringing all these weird carriers into the run.

 Sora is suspicious...

 We have varying reactions here.
 Yoya the Giant Cochin on the bottom right is sticking her face out, calmy wondering what new adventure this is.
 Stoney the bantam hen on the top left is giving us the full 'I HATE YOU, HUMANS SUCK' glare.
 Phoenix the Head Roo is barely visible in the top middle, looking out as if to say, 'Wait--I'm in here.
 Surely you didn't mean to put me in here, everyone loves ME.'

+So husband and I wave goodbye to each other and split up, the kid riding with me and a bunch of confused chickens.
 I spend the next 9 hours apologizing to them as I drive 36 chickens with nervous colons through the Owens Valley and parts north.
 They actually take it very well, no real fighting or panic, and only one outburst of minor cackling which I take to be a squabble in the carrier holding Bug, Voodoo and Moxie.
 I had spent at least an hour planning who would ride with whom, and placing the chickens according to their personality and who I thought they'd get along with best.
 Each carrier had 2-3 birds in it, depending on if they were full-size birds or bantams.
 Phoenix and Bear were in one, Weedcat and Dinner, the two big young roos in another, Scott with Stoney and Picky--all bantams--in another, and so on.
 I must have done well because they all survived the trip with absolutely no wounds.

 During the drive we spot the usual oddities as we drive through the high desert--I do so love the quirky nature of the people who live out there.
 In Red Mountain we run across this musical group performing outside of the town trading post.